uwe-app/app/decks/wireframes/editor/site/launch.md

 +++
-title = "01.
+title = "02.
 Launch view (first run)"
 +++

-When the UI is opened a *launch view* is displayed.
+When the UI is opened a *Launch View* is displayed.

 The main toolbar runs across the top of the screen showing the branding with no further controls.
 An action area shows buttons to open an existing project or to create a new project.